Made with hearty vegetables and rich cashew cream, this Creamy Chickpea and Rice Soup is the perfect, warming meal this fall season!

 We had quite the shock to our systems coming back to China after our two week vacation in Thailand.
 We went from humid, 90 degree weather in Thailand to chilly, dry, 60 degree weather in our city in China.
 I used to not be a fan of winter–mainly I hate being cold–but I’ve grown to appreciate the fall and winter months.
 I finally bought clothes that actually keep me warm.
 We now have heaters in our house and thick comforters for our beds.
-As for food, the colder months make me want to drink all the chai tea and homemade lattes and make all the hearty stews.
+As for food, the colder months make me want to drink all the delicious, dairy-free chai tea and homemade lattes and make all the hearty stews.
 I’m in cooking heaven!
 We’ve only been back in China for a few days, but I’ve managed to whip up some amazing recipes using my new-found, chilly-weather inspiration.
 This amazingly creamy Chickpea and Rice Soup is no exception either!

 I’ve had it on my recipe list to make a rice soup for ages and I’m so glad I finally got around to it.
 Adding rice to soup is such a brilliant idea and I’m thankful for the person who first did it.
 This chickpea and rice soup is similar to a congee, which is a type of rice soup or porridge that is popular in many Asian countries, China included.
 While congees is mostly just rice and liquid boiled together until thick, this chickpea and rice soup also contains lots of hearty vegetables and filling chickpeas.
 It’s a spin off chicken and rice soup, except I obviously left out the chicken.
 For creaminess, I blended some whole cashews into a cream and when you stir it into the soup, you’re left with the most warming, satisfying bowl of soup you’ll ever eat!

 If you’re currently like me and want to eat all the hearty soups and stews, be sure to check out some of the other yummy soups below!